 Just try this and start connecting to the remote system that will definitely response.

 When you open the settings of Remote Desktop Connection, you will notice that the audio playback settings are by default ACTIVE for the remote computer.
 So, make sure that you disable these settings so that it could not damage the connection in any situation.

-Step 1: First of all, you have to go to Search box and then type “Remote Desktop Connection” and then press Enter key.
+Step 1: First of all, you have to go to the Search box and then type “Remote Desktop Connection” and then press the Enter key.